cmungall/shoge/README.txt

 Generation rules are expressed as extended Definite Clause Grammars (DCGs).
-These simultaneously generate the human-readable textual phrases together with the description logic (DL) class expressions.
+These simultaneously generate the human-readable textual phrases together with the description logic (DL) equivalence axioms.

 The basic form is: